|

 Historic trees on RAF Locking have been saved from destruction, for now!

 The South West Regional Development Agency (SWRDA) have objected to preservation orders to legally protect trees on the site of RAF Locking.
 At least 15 trees were planted in memory of former airmen or their families, or to mark special occasions such as royal visits.
-Despite objections North Somerset Council's south area committee went ahead and placed orders on 19 individual and 14 groups of trees.

 Stay of Execution for RAF Locking's Church - Weston Mercury July 2004